Canberra

-Canberra (/ˈkænbrə/ KAN-brə; Kanbarra) is the capital city of Australia and the capital and largest city of the Australian Capital Territory.
-Founded following the federation of the colonies of Australia as the seat of government for the new nation, it is Australia's largest inland city, and the eighth-largest Australian city by population.
-The city is located at the northern end of the Australian Capital Territory at the northern tip of the Australian Alps, the country's highest mountain range.
-As of June 2024, Canberra's estimated population was 473,855.
+Canberra (/ˈkænbrə/ KAN-brə; Kanbarra) is the capital city of Australia and the largest population centre in the Australian Capital Territory.
+With an estimated population of 484,630 as of 2025, Canberra is Australia's largest inland city and the eighth-largest Australian city by population.
+The city occupies most of the northern quadrant of the Australian Capital Territory, and its urban sprawl borders the state of New South Wales to the northwest, northeast and southeast.
+The Brindabellas are located south and west of the city, and form the northern part of the Australian Alps, the country's highest mountain range.

+Canberra was established following the federation of the Australian colonies to serve as the seat of government for the new nation, being a compromise between Sydney and Melbourne, Australia’s two largest cities.
 The area chosen for the capital had been inhabited by Aboriginal Australians for up to 21,000 years, by groups including the Ngunnawal and Ngambri.
-European settlement commenced in the first half of the 19th century, as evidenced by surviving landmarks such as St John's Anglican Church and Blundells Cottage.
+European settlement commenced in the first half of the 19th century, evidenced by surviving landmarks such as St John's Anglican Church and Blundells Cottage.
 On 1 January 1901, federation of the colonies of Australia was achieved.
-Following a long dispute over whether Sydney or Melbourne should be the national capital, a compromise was reached: the new capital would be built in New South Wales, so long as it was at least 100 mi from Sydney.
 The capital city was founded and formally named as Canberra in 1913.
-A plan by the American architects Walter Burley Griffin and Marion Mahony Griffin was selected after an international design contest, and construction commenced in 1913.
-Unusual among Australian cities, it is an entirely planned city.
-The Griffins' plan featured geometric motifs and was centred on axes aligned with significant topographical landmarks such as Black Mountain, Mount Ainslie, Capital Hill and City Hill.
-Canberra's mountainous location makes it the only mainland Australian city where snow-capped mountains can be seen for much of the winter, although snow in the city itself is uncommon.
+Unusual among Australian cities, it is an entirely planned city, grounded in a design by American architects Walter Burley Griffin and Marion Mahony Griffin.
+The Griffins' plan was influenced by the garden city movement and featured geometric motifs aligned with significant topographical landmarks such as Black Mountain, Mount Ainslie, Capital Hill and City Hill.
+Its design can be viewed from its highest point at the Telstra Tower and the summit of Mount Ainslie.
+Other notable features include the National Arboretum and Lake Burley Griffin.